ParallelSSH/ssh-python/libssh/tests/fuzz/README.md

 detail in oss-fuzz.com.

 I find it very useful to run libssh in debug mode, to see what happened and what exit path was taken to get to the error.
-Fortunatelly, we can simply pass environment variables to the container:
+Fortunately, we can simply pass environment variables to the container:

     python infra/helper.py reproduce -eLIBSSH_VERBOSITY=9 libssh ssh_client_fuzzer ~/Downloads/clusterfuzz-testcase-ssh_client_fuzzer-4637376441483264